Adjunct Professor of Music, Percussion

 A native of Michigan, Kerney received her bachelor of music degree in percussion performance from Michigan State University, where she was a student of Alison Shaw and David Hall.
 She received her master of music and doctorate of musical arts degrees in percussion performance from the University of Missouri-Kansas City, where she studied with James Snell.
 Kerney is an active member of the Percussive Arts Society, having held a position as the Midwest representative on the Collegiate Committee, and is currently the secretary for the Florida Chapter of PAS.
 In addition to her position at Stetson University, she holds teaching positions at Bethune-Cookman University and Seminole State College.
 She is active as a freelance percussionist and timpanist in Central Florida where she lives with her husband, Trey Harris.

-- D.M.A., performance in progress, University of Missouri-Kansas City
+- D.M.A., performance, University of Missouri-Kansas City

 - M.M., performance, University of Missouri- Kansas City